-- 5. Since the Covid-19 pandemic, the Council has continued to deal with a significant increase in demand for Homeless and Housing Options services.
+- 5. Over the past 3 years, the Council has continued to deal with a significant increase in demand for Homeless and Housing Options services.
 Whilst these services would normally work in a proactive way with clients to prevent homelessness, the increase in presentations and demand for emergency accommodation has meant that services have had to be more reactive to ensure that no-one is left homeless or having to rough sleep. - 6.
 As well as the pressures created since the Covid-19 pandemic, the lifting of the ban on section 21 ("no fault") evictions in June 2021 has also created an increase in homeless presentations and requests for housing advice.
-In 2021-22, we received 1,745 presentations to the Housing Options service, compared to 1,417 in the previous year, an increase of 23%.
-In the first two quarters of 2022-23, this number has continued to increase, with 941 presentations made during that period.
-The number of presentations and enquiries in the first two quarters of 2022-23 as a result of section 21 notices being issued was 135 (14% of all presentations). - 7.
+In 2022-23, we received 1,842 presentations to the Housing Options service, compared to 1,745 in the previous year, an increase of 6%.
+In the first three quarters of 2023-24, this number has remained high, with 1,077 presentations made during that period. - 7.
 Our existing temporary accommodation provision includes temporary Council housing, emergency supported accommodation, hotels and out of area placements.
-In 2021-22, we placed 281 households in temporary accommodation compared to 230 for the previous year, an increase of 22%.
-In the first two quarters of 2022-23 this demand has also continued to increase, with 178 households being placed in temporary accommodation.
+In 2022-23, we placed 395 households in temporary accommodation compared to 281 for the previous year, an increase of 41%.
+In the first three quarters of 2023-24 this demand has continued to increase, with 351 households being placed in temporary accommodation for that period. - 8.
+In addition, in 2022-23 there were 7,308 nights spent in emergency accommodation recorded, compared to 3,697 for the previous year, an increase of 98%.
+In the first three quarters of 2023-24, this number has also continued to increase, with 5,647 nights spent in emergency accommodation during that period.
+This has meant that our existing emergency accommodation provision has been rapidly used up, meaning that we have had to find a number of alternatives (such as more expensive hotel and out of area accommodation).